Quick Answers: Indian Mutual Funds, PFIC and Form 8621

 If the PFIC issue is discovered only after years of U.S. residency, the file becomes a remediation case: missed Form 8621, §1291 exposure, §6501(c)(8) statute risk, and possible streamlined-procedure review.

-Related PFIC Technical Guides
+Related Form 8621 and PFIC Technical Guides for Indian Mutual Funds

 PFIC Classification and Filing Basics